Phi-Dan Records: History

 By 1965, Phil Spector had achieved great success with his label Philles.
-He produced chart topping singles such as "He's A Rebel" and "You've Lost That Lovin' Feelin."
+He produced chart topping singles such as "He's A Rebel" and "You've Lost That Lovin' Feelin'".
 Phi-Dan was partly created to keep promoter Danny Davis occupied.
 "He wanted to give me a piece of the action because I didn't have a piece of the Philles action," Davis said.
 The label name is a hybrid of Spector and Davis' first names.
-Spector also wanted to capitalize on Davis winning the industry's Promotional Man of the Year award in '64 and '65.
+Spector also wanted to capitalize on Davis winning the industry's Promotional Man of the Year award in 1964 and 1965.

 Releases

 A handful of singles were released on Phi-Dan by artist including Betty Willis, the Lovelites, and the Ikettes.
-According to Davis, the records on Phi-Dan consisted of "permutations of the various backing groups he was using in Hollywood."
+According to Davis, the records on Phi-Dan consisted of "permutations of the various backing groups he was using in Hollywood".
 Unlike Philles recordings, none of the releases on Phi-Dan were produced by Spector himself.

-The single "Home Of The Brave" by Bonnie & The Treasures peaked at #77 on the Billboard Hot 100 in 1965.
+The single "Home Of The Brave" by Bonnie & The Treasures peaked at No. 77 on the Billboard Hot 100 in 1965.